aws-samples/generative-ai-application-builder-on-aws-plugin-sample-vector-databases/Instructions/Amazon_OpenSearch.md

 Have the aws cli installed and python installed.

-## Steps to add OpenSearch for Retrieval Augmented Generation with Generative AI App builder on AWS.
+## Steps to integrate OpenSearch for Retrieval Augmented Generation with Generative AI App builder on AWS.

 **Step 1: Clone the repository.**